WillChan9/WillChan9.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a PhD student at GWU started in Fall 2024.
-My research directions include artificial intelligence, robotics and AR/VR technology.
+I'm a PhD student at GWU started in Fall 2024, supervised by [Dr. Tian Lan](https://www2.seas.gwu.edu/~tlan/).
+My research directions include AI, robotics and AR/VR technology.

 I'm an interdisciplinary researcher with expertise in electrical, mechanical, and software engineering.
 My past works span mathematical modeling and simulation, hardware (circuits, chips), embedded/controls software, and mechanical design and prototyping.